 Electrocution is among the top four construction insurance claims—and it’s the fourth leading cause of death for construction workers across the United States.
 Awareness of electrical hazards should be a constant focus of everyone on the job-site.
-Here, Sean Purcell, C-MESH, CBIA, risk management technical manager at Builders Mutual, addresses why electrical safety must be part of every company’s overall culture of safety.
+Here, risk management expert Sean Purcell, C-MESH, CBIA addresses why electrical safety must be part of every company’s overall culture of safety.

 Exposure to electrical hazards can lead to shock, burns, and fatal electrocution—and these dangers are not just for electricians on the job.
 In fact, all trades on the job-site are at risk, from framers and roofers to drywallers and plumbers.
 Site visitors, such as real estate agents and prospective homebuyers, can also become victims of electrical hazards when proper measures aren’t taken to keep these risks at bay.